cbaziotis/cbaziotis.github.io/_pages/about.md

 During my Ph.D., I have done internships as Research Scientist at [Meta AI (FAIR)](https://ai.facebook.com/) in Menlo Park and as Applied Scientist at [Amazon AI](https://www.amazon.science/) in Palo Alto.

-**I am in the job market for industry research positions.**
+**I am in the job market for industry Research Scientist positions.**

+My research focuses on the intersection of Machine Learning and Natural Language Processing (NLP).
-In my research, I aim to enable machine learning models to learn with limited supervision by exploiting prior knowledge from unlabeled data.
-I am particularly interested in _text generation_, such as summarization or machine translation, and _multilingual_ natural language processing tasks.
+I am interested text generation, such as summarization or machine translation, multilinguality, and enabling models to learn with limited supervision.

-The topic of my Ph.D. is low-resource machine translation.
-Besides a few high-resource languages, most languages have limited or no parallel data and modern deep learning models are notoriously data-hungry.
+The topic of my PhD is low-resource machine translation.
+I have developed methods and studied how to best exploit prior knowledge from unlabeled corpora to improve performance in languages with limited or no parallel data.
-In my work, I explore unsupervised and semi-supervised methods to reduce the need for annotated (parallel) data.
-I am currently working on (non-parametric) _retrieval_ methods for multilingual machine translation.
+Specifically, I have worked on semi-supervised and (multilingual) machine translation, improving parameter efficiency and scaling (hyper-network) architectures to larger sizes.
+My ongoing and final PhD project explores (non-parametric) retrieval.

 Before starting my Ph.D., I was a research assistant at the [National Technical University of Athens](https://www.ntua.gr/en/)